 In 1781, Revolutionary War soldier Ichabod Crane faces off against a masked Redcoat with dead-gray eyes and a bow-like scar on his hand.
 Ichabod manages to slice off the Redcoat's head, but not before Ichabod's chest gets hacked open.
 The two fall on the field of battle, apparently dead.

-You've got the spiritual issues, with Ichabod believing that he and Abbie are the "two witnesses" mentioned in Revelation—warriors tasked with battling demons for seven years (or at least the length of a semi-successful television series).
-The Headless Horseman is Death, and if he ever gets his head back he'll call his three apocalyptic riders to join the party.
-(I know that Revelation can be a tricky book to interpret, but I don't think John saw anything quite like this.)
+Sleepy Hollow does offer some good messages about family and friendship and chivalry and the power of love.
+But the themes get pretty muddy pretty fast, what with Ichabod believing that he and Abbie are the "two witnesses" mentioned in Revelation—warriors tasked with battling demons for seven years (or at least the length of a semi-successful television series).
+The Headless Horseman, if he ever gets his head back, will call his three apocalyptic riders to join the bloody party.
+(I know Revelation can be a tricky book to interpret, but I don't think John saw anything quite like this.)
+Witches (both "good" and bad), vampires and demons sometimes show up too.
+And then you've got Ichabod's creepily old (but not quite as old as he should be) son Henry Parrish.
+That guy's a no-good louse (if ever there was one) who may be in league with the devil himself.
+He certainly seems strangely interested in purchasing discount souls.

-On top of this spiritual hoo-ha, Fox has ladled on other issues.
-Scripts are fraught with profanity … and violence.
+On top of that spiritual hoo-ha, Fox's scripts are fraught with profanity … and violence.
 Blood flies.
 Body parts are lopped off.
-Multiple people in each episode can be expected to die through various grisly means, including getting shot, stabbed, broken and having their heads excised with the Horseman's superheated cauterizing ax.
+Multiple people in each episode can be expected to die through various grisly means, including getting shot, stabbed or broken in half.
+Oh, and some have even been "privileged" enough to have their heads excised with the Horseman's superheated cauterizing ax.
 (Really.)

-So forget about all those missing heads.
+But forget about all those missing heads.
 This whole show seems to survive without a brain.
-Or a conscience, for that matter.

 The Horseman slices through Ichabod's chest, leaving a bloody wound.
 Ichabod cuts off the Horseman's head, and he falls to the ground.
 We see the bloody neck stump.
 Then we continue to see the Headless Horseman's grotesque injury throughout the show as he goes on to behead several other victims.
 (We typically see their headless torsos slumped on the ground, and in one murder, we see the beheading from the perspective of the victim—complete with the camera falling to the ground sideways.)
 The Horseman shoots at his quarry with a shotgun and automatic rifle.
 And he himself is shot repeatedly.
 (Bullets don't seem to have any effect.)